Filter by Category

 • Dipping porous biscuit – 65% water

-Start by slowly adding ceramic glaze powder into the water while mixing with a drill or mixer.
-Always wear a dust mask and gloves to stay safe.
-Keep blending until the mixture is completely smooth, with no lumps sticking to the sides or bottom of the vessel.
-If you prefer a thicker glaze, you can add a little binder or calcium chloride at this stage.
+To mix a powdered glaze, slowly add the ceramic glaze powder into the water while mixing with a drill or mixer.
+Always wear a dust mask and gloves, and keep blending until the mixture is smooth with no lumps sticking to the sides or bottom of the vessel.